Digital-World-App/RWA/README.md

 - `allowance(address owner, address spender)`

 #### Write Contract

 - `transfer(address to, uint256 value)`
 - `approve(address spender, uint256 value)`
 - `transferFrom(address from, address to, uint256 value)`

-#### And the usual events.
+#### And the usual events

 - `event Transfer(address indexed from, address indexed to, uint256 value)`
 - `event Approval(address indexed owner, address indexed spender, uint256 value)`

 Typical interaction with the contract will use `transfer` to move the token as payment.
 Additionally, a pattern involving `approve` and `transferFrom` can be used to allow another address to move tokens from your address to a third party without the need for the middleperson to custody the tokens, such as in the 0x protocol.

 #### Warning about ERC20 approve front-running

 There is a well known gotcha involving the ERC20 `approve` method.
 The problem occurs when the owner decides to change the allowance of a spender that already has an allowance.
 If the spender sends a `transferFrom` transaction at a similar time that the owner sends the new `approve` transaction and the `transferFrom` by the spender goes through first, then the spender gets to use the original allowance, and also get approved for the intended new allowance.

 The recommended mitigation in cases where the owner does not trust the spender is to first set the allowance to zero before setting it to a new amount, checking that the allowance was not spent before sending the new approval transaction.
 Note, however, that any allowance change is subject to front-running, which is as simple as watching the mempool for certain transactions and then offering a higher gas price to get another transaction mined onto the blockchain more quickly.

 # Explanation of User Roles

 ## Minting (Token Creation)

 - **Description**: Any user can create a new token.
 - **How to Use**: Call the `mint` function by providing a metadata URI and paying a fee if necessary.
 - **Function**: `mint(string memory uri) public payable`

 ## Owner Token Query

 - **Description**: Allows users to see all token IDs that a given address has.
 - **How to Use**: Use the `tokenIdsOfOwner` function passing the owner's address.
 - **Function**: `tokenIdsOfOwner(address _owner) public view returns (uint256[] memory)`

 ## Metadata URI Query

 - **Description**: Allows you to obtain the URI of the metadata of a specific token.
 - **How to Use**: Call the `tokenURI` function with the ID of the desired token.
 - **Function**: `tokenURI(uint256 tokenId) public view returns (string memory)`

 ## Token Creator Query

 - **Description**: Allows you to check who created a specific token.
 - **How to Use**: Use the `creatorOf` function passing the token ID.
 - **Function**: `creatorOf(uint tokenId) public view returns (address)`

 ## Token Transfer

 - **Description**: Users can transfer tokens between addresses.
 - **How to Use**: Use the `transferFrom` or `safeTransferFrom` functions (with or without additional data).
 - **Functions**:
   - `transferFrom(address from, address to, uint256 tokenId) public`
   - `safeTransferFrom(address from, address to, uint256 tokenId) public`
   - `safeTransferFrom(address from, address to, uint256 tokenId, bytes memory _data) public`

 ## Approve Transfers

 - **Description**: Users can authorize other addresses to transfer their specific tokens or all of their tokens.
 - **How to Use**: Call the `approve` or `setApprovalForAll` functions.
 - **Functions**:
   - `approve(address to, uint256 tokenId) public`
   - `setApprovalForAll(address operator, bool approved) public`

 ## Approval Consultation

 - **Description**: Allows you to check who is approved to transfer a specific token or all tokens from an owner.
 - **How to Use**: Use the `getApproved` or `isApprovedForAll` functions.
 - **Functions**:
   - `getApproved(uint256 tokenId) public view returns (address)`
   - `isApprovedForAll(address owner, address operator) public view returns (bool)`

 ## Update Metadata

 - **Description**: The token owner can update the token metadata.
 - **How to Use**: Call the `setTokenURI` function providing the token ID and the new URI.
 - **Function**: `setTokenURI(uint256 tokenId, string memory uri) public`

 ## Voting

 - **Description**: Used to interact with ecosystem governance or proposals.
 - **How to Use**: Depends on the specific implementation of governance in the contract, usually involving voting functions.
 - **Function**: Dependent on the specific governance contract, which is not detailed here.

 ## Comments

 These functions enable a wide range of interactions with NFT tokens, from creation to transfer and participation in ecosystem governance.
 Make sure you understand the permissions and restrictions associated with each role before using them.

 # Contract Administrator Roles